ischubert/fv-rs/README.md

 # Code base for "Plan-Based Relaxed Reward Shaping for Goal-Directed Tasks"
-This repository contains code for reproducing results of the following paper: of
+This repository contains code for reproducing results of the following paper:
 ```
 Schubert, I., Oguz, O.S. and Toussaint, M. (2021).
 Plan-based relaxed reward shaping for goal-directed tasks.
 In Proceedings of the International Conference on Learning Representations (ICLR).
 ```